basho/basho_docs/content/riak/kv/3.0.6/setup/planning/cluster-capacity.md

 > **Note on horizontal scaling**
 >
-> When scaling horizontally, it's best to add all planned nodes at once with multiple `riak-admin cluster join` commands followed by a `riak-admin cluster plan` and `riak-admin cluster commit`.
+> When scaling horizontally, it's best to add all planned nodes at once with multiple `riak admin cluster join` commands followed by a `riak admin cluster plan` and `riak admin cluster commit`.
 This will help reduce the amount of data transferred between nodes in the cluster.

 #### Reducing Horizontal Scale

-If a Riak cluster is over provisioned, or in response to seasonal usage decreases, the horizontal scale of a Riak cluster can be decreased using the `riak-admin cluster leave` command.
+If a Riak cluster is over provisioned, or in response to seasonal usage decreases, the horizontal scale of a Riak cluster can be decreased using the `riak admin cluster leave` command.

 ## Ring Size/Number of Partitions